oauth2-proxy/oauth2-proxy/docs/docs/configuration/providers/apple.md

 Apple Sign in with Apple has some unique requirements compared to standard OIDC providers:

 1. **Dynamic Client Secret**: Apple requires the `client_secret` to be a JWT signed with your private key (ES256).
-OAuth2-Proxy automatically generates this JWT for each token request.
+OAuth2 Proxy automatically generates this JWT for each token request.

 2. **Form Post Response Mode**: Apple returns the authorization code via form POST rather than query parameters.
-OAuth2-Proxy handles this automatically.
+OAuth2 Proxy handles this automatically.

 3. **Limited User Information**: Apple only provides the user's email (and optionally name) on the first authentication.
 Subsequent authentications may not include the name.